JonathanGrossman/python_basics/11_strings.md

 ## [Access character in string using index position](#access-character-in-string-using-index-position)

 Access a specific character in a string using its index position.
 Every character in a string has an index position.
-From left to right, the first index position is `0` and the last index position is the string length minus one `len(a)-1`.
+From left to right, the first index position is `0` and the last index position is the string length minus one `len(a) - 1`.

 To use the index position, first save the string to a variable.
-Then append to the variable square brackets wrapping the index position of the character you want to access.
+Then append to the variable square brackets wrapping the index position of the character you want to access `pants_male[1]`.

 ```python
 # example of using index position with string